vitalets/skill-asset-manager/README.md

 # skill-asset-manager
-Easily upload and synchronize skill assets (sounds and images).
+CLI to upload and synchronize skill assets (sounds and images).

 ## Installation
 ```